+Occupational Internship:

-Occupational Internship: Water Technologies
+Water Technologies

-(75-300 Paid/60-240 Unpaid) The purpose of this course is to enable eligible students to include supervised on-the-job training as an integral part of the total college educational program.
+The purpose of this course is to enable eligible students to include supervised on-the-job training as an integral part of the total college educational program.
 This is accomplished through a planned program of learning experiences, which combines academic and vocational learning at school with new learning experiences on the job in an occupational setting.
 May be taken 4 times for credit.
 Prerequisite: None.
-Other Enrollment Criteria: Each student must be enrolled for the full semester and complete 7 units (including the occupational internship) or be enrolled in the Alternative Plan.
+Other Enrollment Criteria: Each student must be enrolled for the full semester and have completed one course in the discipline.
 A training agreement must be completed prior to registration.
-Please refer to the Occupational Internship Student Handbook for specific information. --Not transferable
+Please refer to the Occupational Internship Student Handbook for specific information.